 |locale=||Output IDs to search|

 |All others||myImg_1, myImg_2, myImg_3|

-The Image Renderer screen establishes default settings for delivering Image Sets from image rendering servers.
-Settings are available in these five categories (see the Image Server screen itself for detailed descriptions of the settings):
+The Image Renderer page establishes default settings for delivering Image Sets from image rendering servers.
+Settings are available in these five categories (see the Image Server page itself for detailed descriptions of the settings):

-The Vignette screen offers settings for establishing the default appearance of vignettes (see the screen itself for detailed descriptions of options).
+The Vignette page offers settings for establishing the default appearance of vignettes (see the page itself for detailed descriptions of options).